 The Domain data category can be expressed only with global rules.
 For elements, the data category information inherits to the textual content of the element, including child elements and attributes.
 There is no default.

-The information provided by this data category is a comma-separated list of one or more values which is obtained by applying the following algorithm:
+The information provided by this data category is a comma-separated list of one or more values, which is obtained by applying the following algorithm:

 STEP 1: Set the initial value of the resulting string as an empty string.